chadoliver/stretch-router/specification/routing.md

 #### When a user presses undo after routing a track, how much is undone?
 If it is undone one stretch+wrap at a time, how do we determine the length and position of the hanging stretch?

 ----------------------------------------------------------------------------------------------------
 #### Joining tracks: what is the UX?
 What is the form of a join?
-Can we afford to have curved joins, considering that they will require polygons and not just paths?"
+Can we afford to have curved joins, considering that they will require polygons and not just paths?

 ----------------------------------------------------------------------------------------------------